SOP-MINI/sop-site/content/info/IDE-configuration.en.md

 # Configuring IDE

 No specific environment is required in the laboratories.
-You can choose any program installed on the facoulty's computers and even (for advanced users) if you really miss your favorite program, try a local installation.
+You can choose any program installed on the faculty's computers and even (for advanced users) if you really miss your favorite program, try a local installation.
 However, a good code editor or IDE (Integrated Development Environment) should have several features that are very useful when solving lab tasks.
 These include:

 - program syntax highlighting
 - error reporting and highlighting